forxer/okatea/README.md

 okatea
 ======

-Another modular CMS in PHP... more infos soon.
+Another modular CMS in PHP...

+More infos soon.